When to replace backflow preventer

 Plumbing

-The answer to 'when to replace backflow preventer' is that backflow preventers should be replaced every 5-10 years, or sooner if they are not functioning properly.
-Backflow preventers are critical devices that prevent contaminated water from flowing back into the clean water supply, so it's important to ensure they are in good working condition.
+The answer to 'when to replace backflow preventer' is that backflow preventers should typically be replaced every 5-10 years, or whenever they fail a required annual inspection and testing.
+Backflow preventers are essential devices that prevent contaminated water from flowing back into the clean water supply, so it's important to ensure they are functioning properly.

 Step-by-Step Guide